-Pennsylvania Higher Education Assistance Agency (PHEAA) State Grants & Special Programs - PHEAA State Grants are awarded to eligible Pennsylvania residents based on need.
-Estimated awards will vary from \$200 to \$3,970 for the 2015-2016 academic year.
+Pennsylvania Higher Education Assistance Agency (PHEAA) State

+Grants & Special Programs - PHEAA State Grants are awarded to eligible Pennsylvania residents based on need.
+Estimated awards will vary from \$200 to \$3,970 for the 2016-2017 academic year.
+The actual 2016-2017 award is established in July 2016, subsequent to the printing of this catalog.
 A student applies for the State Grant by completing the FAFSA.
 Renewal applicants must apply before PHEAA's May 1 deadline.
 Information from the FAFSA is automatically submitted to PHEAA.
 After the initial application is filed, students and parents should respond directly to the PHEAA Grant Division if additional information is required to process the state grant award.